trevinofernando/Genetic_Algorithm_For_Unity/README.md

 This is a framework implementation of the genetic algorithm in Unity using generic types.
 This Unity project comes with problem 3 examples: One Max, 3-SAT and sentence finder

-The base of this project originates from a [tutorial] (https://forum.unity.com/threads/tutorial-genetic-algorithm-c.479062/ "Tutorial-Genetic-Algorithm") in the Unity forum created by a user called Kryzarel.
+The base of this project originates from a [tutorial](https://forum.unity.com/threads/tutorial-genetic-algorithm-c.479062/ "Tutorial-Genetic-Algorithm") in the Unity forum created by a user called Kryzarel.
 I used the assets from this tutorial and build on top to optimize the algorithm and added more features to improve the results of the search.
 Some of the things that I added include variety on the parameters including:
 - Crossover types: Uniform, OnePoint, TwoPoint, UniformAverage, UniformWeightedAverage.